How the Natural State prepares for natural disasters

 FAYETTEVILLE, Ark.
-(KFTA) — The most active seismic zones east of the Rockies runs through part of the Natural State.
+(KNWA) — The most active seismic zones east of the Rockies runs through part of the Natural State.

 According to the United States Geological Survey (USGS) the seismic zone zigzags through Arkansas, Missouri, Tennessee, Kentucky, and Illinois.